hashicorp/consul/website/source/docs/commands/lock.html.markdown

 If the lock holder count is more than one, then a semaphore is used instead.
 A semaphore allows more than a single holder, but the is less efficient than a simple lock.
 This follows the [semaphore algorithm](/docs/guides/semaphore.html).

+All locks using the same prefix must agree on the value of `-n`.
+If conflictling values of `-n` are provided, an error will be returned.

 An example use case is for highly-available N+1 deployments.
 In these cases, if N instances of a service are required, N+1 are deployed and use